The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Fine compactified Jacobians

 of graded ring objects. \end{thm}

 \begin{proof} The proof is essentially identical to the one given for compactified Jacobians associated with integral curves in Section \ref{sec:2}.
 For a dualizable abelian fibration

 we show that the graded ring object $\CH_M$ is isomorphic via the Fourier transform to $\widetilde{\CH}_{M^\vee}$ endowed with the convolution product induced by $\FC_{\mathrm{red}}$, as in (\ref{H_tilde}).
-The proof of Theorem \ref{thm:mainint} works \emph{verbatim}, since the only geometric inputs required are \begin{enumerate} \item[(i)] the dimension bound for the support of the convolution kernel $\CK$, \item[(ii)] the $\frac{1}{2}$Fourier vanishing, and \item[(iii)] the full support property of $\pi, \pi^\vee$, \end{enumerate} all of which remain valid in the general setting.
+The proof of Theorem \ref{thm:mainint} works \emph{verbatim}, since the only geometric inputs required are \begin{enumerate} \item[(i)] the dimension bound for the support of the convolution kernel $\CK$, \item[(ii)] the Fourier vanishing, and \item[(iii)] the full support property of $\pi, \pi^\vee$, \end{enumerate} all of which remain valid in the general setting.
 The rest of the argument is entirely formal. \end{proof}

 \begin{rmk} Under the assumption of Theorem \ref{thm:DAF}, statements parallel to Theorem \ref{thm:mainint} hold.
-Our result also shows that the induced cup product on the associated graded of the cohomology with respect to the perverse filtration
+Our result also shows that the induced cup-product on the associated graded of the cohomology with respect to the perverse filtration

 only relies on the reduced convolution class $\FC_{\mathrm{red}}$ on $M^\vee\times_BM^\vee\times_B M^\vee$.
 As in Remark \ref{rem:chow}, the parallel statements at the Chow level is conditional on certain Bloch--Beilinson type motivic conjectures. \end{rmk}